-This City Plan sets a vision for future development in the city centre and a framework for how it could happen.
+This City Plan sets a vision for future development in the city centre and was officially launched in March 2014.
 Until now, there has been no single over-arching strategic framework that sets a clear plan for the centre.
 The City Plan does this.

 Primarily, future development in the city centre will be based on five ‘character areas’ that typify the activities and character of the different parts of the city centre.